getsentry/sentry-docs/src/collections/_documentation/platforms/python/gcp_functions.md

 sidebar_order: 8
 ---

-Install our Sentry SDK in the `requirement.txt` section:
+Install our Sentry SDK in the `requirements.txt` section:
 ```python
 sentry_sdk
 ```